ocef/learning/drupal/drupal-8.0.md

 3. Requirements review -- "continue anyway" upon any warning

-4. Database configuration -- "SQLite" with default database file path (in practice, MySQL is the more popular option)
+4. Database configuration -- "SQLite" with default database file path

 5. Configure site -- fill in "site name", "site email address" (doesn't have to be real), site maintenance account (make up a user name, such as "admin"), password (make up a password), Email address (doesn't have to be real), and other options